fullstack-development/developers-roadmap/backend/junior-1/linux.md

   * Renaming.
   * Writing in a file without using text editors.
 * Processes:
-  * Sending signals to processes
+  * How to send a signal to a process?
+Which signals could be sent?
-  * List all processes
+  * How to list all processes?
-  * Find process by PID
+  * How to find a process by the PID?
-  * Find process by program name
+  * How to find a process by the program name?
-  * Find process by port number
+  * How to find a process by the port number?
   * Which port numbers are reserved for administrator?
 Why does such restriction exist?
   * What is process supervising?
 Name various supervisors and their basic commands.
   * Inter-process communication methods and principles.